Cauda equina syndrome(CES)

 Infections of the spinal canal (osteomyelitis) such as a spinal epidural abscess, which in turn may potentially press into the spinal canal, producing neurological symptoms.

 It may put pressure on the spinal canal.
-Tumors may originate in the spine, but it is more common that cancer from another part of the body spreads toward the spine (malignancy).
+Tumors may originate in the spine, but it is more common for cancer from another part of the body to spread toward the spine (malignancy).

 Injury to the lumbar spine, such as a car accident, fall, or a penetrative injury such as gunshot or knife wound, can damage the cauda equina and produce neurological symptoms.